tweag/python-monorepo-example/2019-03-20-capability-free-monad.md

 ---

-The subject of free monads is [resurfacing of late][mcguire-free-monads], as it does from time to time.
-What prompted this write-up is that Sandy McGuire [followed up][mcguire-impredicative-free-monads] his post with a discussion about an impredicative encoding (aka final encoding) of free monads:
+The subject of free monads is [resurfacing of late][maguire-free-monads], as it does from time to time.
+What prompted this write-up is that Sandy Maguire [followed up][maguire-impredicative-free-monads] his post with a discussion about an impredicative encoding (aka final encoding) of free monads:

 ```haskell